Scheduled MonumentsWalesGoytre Wood Castle Mound

 What is Goytre Wood Castle Mound?

-Goytre Wood Castle Mound is a medieval motte located in Monmouthshire, Wales, occupying a commanding position within the landscape.
+Goytre Wood Castle Mound is a motte dating to the Norman period, located in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM138.

 What period does Goytre Wood Castle Mound date from?

 Goytre Wood Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Goytre Wood Castle Mound?